Wyss/mauve-py/README.md

 # Python installation

-Included are Python wrappers for handling mauve aligner output and fixing errors associated with missing alignements in module buildindex which depends on
+Included are Python wrappers for handling mauve aligner output and fixing errors associated with gaps alignments where an actual alignment could be found.
+Module buildindex does this which depends on:

 - numpy
 - bitarray